jstasiak/python-cg/README.rst

 You can also build documentation all by yourself by calling::

-   python builddocs.py
+   sphinx-build -b html docs docs/build/html

-Generated HTML files are placed in ``gh-pages/html`` directory.
+Generated HTML files are placed in ``docs/build/html/`` directory.

 Building